-Heroku removed its free tier in November 2022 and prices have only gone up since.
+Heroku removed its free tier in November 2022, entered maintenance mode in February 2026, and prices have only gone up.
 A typical production Django app (web process, Celery worker, scheduler, Postgres, Redis) costs $140/month or more on Heroku.

-If you're looking for a Heroku alternative that gives you the same git-push deploy experience at a fraction of the cost, this guide covers your best options in 2026.
+If you want the same git-push deploy experience at a fraction of the cost, this guide covers your best options in 2026.
+The short version: with Appliku you keep Heroku-style deploys on a server you own, and we manage the server for you.
+You just push code.

 Heroku Alternatives at a Glance